MarymoorStudios/marymoorstudios.github.io/_front_pages/DevLog.md

 <div>
 <ul>
-  {% for post in site.devlog reversed limit:3 %}
+  {% for post in site.devlog reverse limit:3 %}
     {% if post.featured != "true" %}
       {% continue %}
     {% endif %}